NathanHawks/SR1ePayDataApp/README.md

 ----------------------------------------------------
 LEGAL

-This software is released under the terms of the Creative Commons Attribution-ShareAlike License, found here: https://creativecommons.org/licenses/by-sa/2.0/
+This software is released under the terms of the Unlicense, as-is and without warranty, to the public domain.

 This software implements some systems of the Shadowrun First Edition core rulebook.
 Please don't sue me.